-After the 2019 painting project is complete, a FOR SALE sign will be posted on the Grange which offers both buildings for sale in one package, not sold separately.
+After the 2019 painting project is complete, both buildings will be available for sale as one unit, not sold separately.

 CONGRATULATIONS!
 What an honor!
 Out of a field of 503 paintings submitted to the prestigious New England Watercolor Society 2019 juried regional exhibition, Karen's prize winning watercolor "Herring Gull Swooping Over Rugged Shore". was awarded 2nd prize.
 Karen was in Portsmouth, NH to received the award, June 1, 2019.
 The exhibition will remain at the historic Governor Langdon House from June 1-October 13 where 59 other paintings selected by juror Antonio Masi, president of the American Watercolor Society, can be seen and purchases may be made at: https://www.etsy.com/shop/newenglandwcsociety.

 Karen Anne Baldauski was born in Wyoming, Pennsylvania, grew up in rural Norwich, NY,